 According to Forbes, there are 13 types of insurance a small business owner should have.
 The most common types of P&C coverage include general liability, property, and commercial auto.

-As long as your clients (or referred agents) are paying for coverage, you continue to receive income.
+As long as your referrals are paying for coverage, you continue to receive income.
 Why would they continue to pay?
 Because they have to.